-Endowed and Direct Scholarships, bursaries and Prizes are possible. (i) Scholarships, Bursaries and Student Prizes A minimum gift of \$25,000 is required to endow \$1,000 per year (4%) scholarship or bursary.
+(i) Scholarships, Bursaries and Student Prizes

+A minimum gift of \$25,000 is required to endow \$1,000 per year (4%) scholarship or bursary.
 A limited term scholarship of a minimum of \$5,000 can be made.
 Direct funding is also permitted.

-Endowed and Direct Salary support and awards for teachers, mentors and awards are possible. (ii) Teachers, Mentors, Visiting Artists and NTS teaching awards A minimum gift of \$25 000 is required to endow a \$1,000 prize each year (4%).
+- (ii) Teachers, Mentors, Visiting Artists and NTS teaching awards A minimum gift of \$25 000 is required to endow a \$1,000 prize each year (4%).
 Obviously, the amounts to endow a salary, honorarium or stipend will be significantly greater.
-Limited term awards of a minimum of \$5,000 can be made.
-Rooms, Rehearsal & Performance Spaces, Laboratories and Areas can be named for a minimum period of time. (iii) Rooms, Rehearsal & Performance Spaces, Laboratories and Areas Space may be named for an individual who has made a significant contribution to the National Theatre School of Canada including all campuses.
+Limited term awards of a minimum of \$5,000 can be made. - (iii) Rooms, Rehearsal & Performance Spaces, Laboratories and Areas Space may be named for an individual who has made a significant contribution to the National Theatre School of Canada including all campuses.
 No financial parameters have been identified, although it is recommended that the gift be equivalent to the operating cost of the space, including ongoing maintenance and upgrading.
 Rooms, Rehearsal & Performance Spaces, laboratories, workshops and areas are named for a minimum period of time or, in rare cases, in perpetuity, unless the function of the space changes.
 In such an instance, the name may be retained at the location, transferred to a new location or discontinued.

-Departments, programs and projects can be named for a specific period of time. (iv) Departments, programs and projects Departments, programs and projects may be named for an individual who has made a significant contribution to the National Theatre School of Canada.
+(iv) Departments, programs and projects

+Departments, programs and projects may be named for an individual who has made a significant contribution to the National Theatre School of Canada.
 No financial parameters have been identified, although it is recommended that the gift be equivalent to the operating cost of the department, program or project.
 The term of naming, whether limited, or in perpetuity, will be subject to negotiation.
-A list of current naming opportunities will be kept.

 The School will keep a list of current naming opportunities on file and produce lists of available opportunities upon request.

+(a) Website

-There are many other places donors can be recognized, both virtual and physical. (a) Website A virtual donor page will be available on our website along with the campaigns and activities in progress.
+A virtual donor page will be available on our website along with the campaigns and activities in progress.
 All donors must give a written consent before NTS publishes their name on the page.
 Any request for anonymity will be strictly observed.
-Donations only bear the name of the donor. (b) Donor Wall A donor wall, whether virtual or physical, will most likely be developed in conjunction with upcoming campaigns.
+Donations only bear the name of the donor.

+(b) Donor Wall

+A donor wall, whether virtual or physical, will most likely be developed in conjunction with upcoming campaigns.
 All donors must provide written consent before public display.
-All requests for anonymity are strictly respected. (c) Annual Report All donors contributing to all funds of NTS during the School's fiscal year (August 1st -
+All requests for anonymity are strictly respected.

+(c) Annual Report

+All donors contributing to all funds of NTS during the School's fiscal year (August 1st -